oubotong/Chatgpt_Whisper/README.md

 If you do not provide an OpenAI API key with `OPENAI_API_KEY`, users will have to provide their own key.

 If you don't have an OpenAI API key, you can get one [here](https://platform.openai.com/account/api-keys).

+If you want to switch languages:

+  1. For display languages: change `defaultLocale:` in file `next-i18next.config.js`

+  2. For voice transcribing language: `formData.append('language', 'en');` in file `whisper.ts`

 ## Contact